Improved Wheelchair Cupholder

 thingiverse

 Update: If you have a different wheelchair or don't have a spare swing-away arm, you might be able to use the RAM-mount-compatible version, possibly combined with the customizable wedge mount.
-This is an improved version of my original wheelchair cupholder (http://www.thingiverse.com/thing:1204700) better suited to printing with an FDM printer.
-It prints without supports and should work well in either PLA or ABS.
+This improved version of my original wheelchair cupholder is better suited for printing with an FDM printer and prints without supports.
 It works well for normal cups and glasses as well as coffee mugs.
 The opening on the side makes it easy to insert and remove stemmed wine glasses.
-This version is designed to lock into a swing-away arm.
-The swing-away arm is for a Qtronix joystick.
+This version is designed to lock into a swing-away arm, which is used for a Qtronix joystick.
 The part number is 882696 for right-hand or 882697 for left-hand.
 If you already have one, the swing-away assembly can be disassembled and reversed.
-Catalog link: https://www.quickie-wheelchairs.com/wheelchair-parts/sunrise-medical/quickie-p222-se/electronics/qtronix-electronics/swing-away-round-arm-joystick-mount-qtronix Bought new, these are rather expensive parts.
-Please comment with ideas for alternative mounting options.
-Print Settings Printer Brand: LulzBot Printer: TAZ 5 Rafts: No Supports: No Infill: 20 Notes: The part will be expected to flex so good layer adhesion is critical.
-After cooling give the cupholder a squeeze and listen for the crackling sound of layer separation.
-Post-Printing Break-Away Support After cooling, use needle-nose pliers to remove the bridge support in the locking tab.
+Catalog link: https://www.quickie-wheelchairs.com/wheelchair-parts/sunrise-medical/quickie-p222-se/electronics/qtronix-electronics/swing-away-round-arm-joystick-mount-qtronix These parts are rather expensive when bought new, so please comment with ideas for alternative mounting options.
+Print Settings: Printer Brand: LulzBot Printer: TAZ 5 Rafts: No Supports: No Infill: 20 Notes: The part will be expected to flex so good layer adhesion is critical.
+After cooling, give the cupholder a squeeze and listen for the crackling sound of layer separation.
+Post-Printing: Break-Away Support: After cooling, use needle-nose pliers to remove the bridge support in the locking tab.
 The support is hollow and should snap off easily.
-It's ok if it leaves a few layers behind.
+It's okay if it leaves a few layers behind.

 With this file you will be able to print Improved Wheelchair Cupholder with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Improved Wheelchair Cupholder.